 Notonosho Ryokan, Wajima

-Notonosho, our lodging just outside of town, is a 20-room inn and its atmosphere is a great representation of the Japanese aesthetic.
+Notonosho's atmosphere offers a great representation of the Japanese aesthetic.
 Rooms are spacious and all feature tatami mat floors and futon beds.
 The inn boasts of having the most alkaline water in Japan, and a long soak in the tub will leave your skin feeling silky-smooth.
 View hotel website »

 Kayotei Ryokan, Yamanaka

-A traditional family-owned inn of 10 rooms, the exquisite Kayotei sets the standard for Japanese Ryokans.
-The inn is set amidst a natural forest preserved in its original state and the hospitality is warm, charming, and unobtrusive.
-A study in Japanese minimalism, the elegant hot spring overlooks the forest and provides the perfect place for meditation.
+A traditional family-owned inn of 10 rooms, the exquisite Kayotei sets the standard for Japanese ryokans.
+The inn is set amidst a natural forest and the hospitality is warm, charming, and unobtrusive.
+Its elegant hot spring overlooks the forest and provides the perfect place for meditation.
 View hotel website »

 The daily distances range from 25-50+ km (16-31 mi.) with longer options on several days.
 Most rides have several climbs of 2-4 km, some gradual and some steep, but the B&R van will be there should you need a little boost.
-The routes have very little traffi c as we often travel on roads not frequented by the local population.
+The routes have very little traffic as we often travel on roads not frequented by the local population.
 Road quality is excellent.
 Of our trips outside Europe, this one offers some of the purest and most beautiful biking.
 If you are comfortable riding a road bike then we recommend that you do so for this trip.

-- All breakfasts, seven lunches and six dinners, including wine, beer and sake
+- All breakfasts, 7 lunches and 6 dinners, including wine, beer and sake

 - Services of B&R guide(s) and support vehicle